 There are a few situations in which the Constitution does apply to private conduct, such as situations in which a private entity exercises powers usually exercised by the State, for example, holding a primary election, or running a prison or a city.
 The law also applies to private parties when they conspire with public officials to violate constitutional rights, or when they otherwise form a joint enterprise with the government.
 (Constitutional Protection of Individual Rights)

-If true Biblical social justice is to be manifested, it will come from the individuals that make up the corporations and governments.
+If true Biblical social justice is to be manifested, it will come from all of us including the individuals that make up the corporations and governments.

 That means YOU and I.